Operational Procedures

 Types of Nozzle

-The type and quality of the nozzle can have a big impact on the production and operational outputs of the abrasive blast cleaning units.
+The type and quality of the nozzle can significantly impact the production and operational outputs of abrasive blast cleaning units.

-Two types of nozzle design have existed in the industry:
+Two main types of nozzle design have existed in the industry:

 Straight Bore Nozzle